 This suggests that they were exposed to good bacteria from the control mice, which protected them against becoming overweight.

-Such findings are telling in the context in which studies have shown that obesity correlates with a loss of bacterial diversity in the gut.
+Such findings are telling in the context in which studies

 In obesity, certain strains of bacteria are suppressed, allowing other bacteria to proliferate in the absence of competition.

 In the new study, the researchers saw that knockout mice that lacked the NLRP12 gene presented a significant loss of bacterial diversity.